AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

     ![SQL Basics Blade](./media/virtual-machines-windows-portal-sql-server-provision/azure-sql-basic.png)

-## <a name="2-choose-virtual-machine-size"></a> 2.
-Choose virtual machine size
+## 2. Choose virtual machine size
 On the **Size** step, choose a virtual machine size in the **Choose a size** blade.
 The blade initially displays recommended machine sizes based on the image you selected.

-It also estimates the monthly cost to run the VM.
+> [!IMPORTANT]
+> The estimated monthly cost displayed on the **Choose a size** blade does not include SQL Server licensing costs.
+This is the cost of the VM alone.
+For the Express and Developer editions of SQL Server, this is the total estimated cost.
+For other editions, see the [Windows Virtual Machines pricing page](https://www.azure.cn/pricing/details/virtual-machines/windows/) and select your target edition of SQL Server.

 ![SQL VM Size Options](./media/virtual-machines-windows-portal-sql-server-provision/azure-sql-vm-choose-a-size.png)

 For production workloads, we recommend selecting a virtual machine size that supports [Premium Storage](../../../storage/storage-premium-storage.md).
 If you do not require that level of performance, use the **View all** button, which shows all machine size options.
 For example, you might use a smaller machine size for a development or test environment.

 > [!NOTE]
-> For more information about virtual machine sizes see, [Sizes for virtual machines](../../virtual-machines-windows-sizes.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
+> For more information about virtual machine sizes see, [Sizes for virtual machines](../sizes.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 For considerations about SQL Server VM sizes, see [Performance best practices for SQL Server in Azure Virtual Machines](virtual-machines-windows-sql-performance.md).
 >
 >

 Choose your machine size, and then click **Select**.

-## <a name="3-configure-optional-features"></a> 3.
-Configure optional features
+## 3. Configure optional features
 On the **Settings** blade, configure Azure storage, networking, and monitoring for the virtual machine.

 * Under **Storage**, specify a **Disk type** of either Standard or Premium (SSD).
 Premium storage is recommended for production workloads.